Meet Our Elephant Family

 Asian elephant, Rex, arrived at the Zoo on December 13, 2011, to join the zoo’s two adult females and then 8-month-old Malee.
 Rex was born in India in approximately 1968.
 Weighing more than 8,000 pounds, Rex comes to the Zoo from Canada’s African Lion Safari.
 Rex's trek from Canada to the Zoo, covering more than 1,500 miles, cost upwards of $10,000.
 The Oklahoma Zoological Society and Bank of Oklahoma partnered to raise funds for his transportation costs.

-Rex and Asha are expecting their first offspring together most likely by Christmas 2014.
+Rex and Asha just had their first offspring (a female) together on December 22, 2014.